mateuszK23/Calculator/README.md

 # Calculator
-This is a calculator written in c++ with QT GUI.
+This is a calculator written in C++ with QT GUI.
+To execute teh program, download release.zip and run Calculator.exe.